BRITISH INVADERS

 English Civil War (1642-1651)

-English Civil war was a conflict between Parliamentarians and Royalists.
-The Parliamentarians were led by Oliver Cromwell who defeated king Charles I, had him executed, and changed the monarchy into Commonwealth of England (a republic).
+The English Civil War was a conflict between Parliamentarians and Royalists.
+The Parliamentarians were led by Oliver Cromwell, who defeated king Charles I, had him executed, and changed the monarchy into the Commonwealth of England (a republic).

 Glorious Revolution (1688)

-The monarchy was restored in 1660 and Charles II succeeded to the throne.
-Later, when King James II (brother of Charles II) was suspected of imposing the Catholic faith on the English, the King was overthrown and James’ son-in- law William of Orange and his wife Mary became joint sovereigns after a successful invasion from Holland in 1688.
+The monarchy was restored in 1660, and Charles II succeeded to the throne.
+Later, when King James II (brother of Charles II) was suspected of imposing the Catholic faith on the English, the King was overthrown and James’ son-in-law William of Orange and his wife Mary became joint sovereigns after a successful invasion from Holland in 1688.
 This event is commonly known as the Glorious Revolution.
-One of the outcomes of this revolution is the fact that only a Protestant can become a ruler.

 Napsat komentář